 Stellar model

-Komunitin uses the as their backend ledger.
+Komunitin uses the Stellar network as their backend ledger.
 Stellar is a consolidated global blockchain providing a unique set of features that make it the best decentralized technology to implement the required model.
 Within the key features in Stellar there are the quick finalization time for transactions (~5 sec), the cheap price of each transaction (fractions of cents), and the built-in implementation of custom assets, trustlines and path payments (required for external payments).
 Beyond that, Stellar support smart contracts allowing for future Decentralized Finance integrations.

 This blockchain is ruled by the US-based non-proft The Stellar Foundation, aiming for financial inclusion.